RedBrumbler/QuestAppPatcher/README.md

  - [apktool](https://ibotpeaches.github.io/Apktool/), expected is ver 2.5.0
  - [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer) expected is ver 1.2.1
  - [adb](https://adbdownload.com/)

+Also needed are a working java install and a way to compile the code obviously

 # Patching
 when all these executables are present in the root of the repository you can compile the program with the makefile and run the patcher.